rkoeninger/rkoeninger.github.io/articles/me.md

 Another consequence of working in .Net for a while is that C# has become my main working language.
 I was resistant to some of the details at first coming from Java, but I have come to prefer it.

 <img src="/logos/vbnet.svg" class="inset-left" />
-I didn't think I knew much about VB until I was told that [I am a VB god](/index.html?articleId=vbgod.md).
+I didn't think I knew much about VB until I was told that [I am a VB god][vbgod].
 I'm not sure I'd want to work in it, but I could manage.
 Don't even ask about VB Classic.

 <img src="/logos/java.svg" class="inset-left" />
 Java was the first language I really got into.
 I started learning when it was on version 1.4.2 back in high school.
 Even though I haven't been using for work as recently, I've kept up on developments in the language, up through the introduction of lambdas in Java 8 and the proposed module system for Java 9+.